Changes to NCEA for 2022

-Because being in COVID-19 lockdown has affected learning and assessment, changes have been made to NCEA, NZ Scholarship and University Entrance.
+COVID-19 is still having a significant impact on the teaching, learning and assessment this year.
+Because of this, the Associate Minister of Education has announced changes to NCEA that recognise the impact of student and teachers absences.
+Changes have been made to NCEA, NZ Scholarship and University Entrance.
 These changes help give students a fair opportunity to gain the qualification they are aiming for.

 What does this mean for Massey High School students?